 Previously, I’d made all natural hand salves and lotion bars.
 The main ingredients are equal parts coconut oil, shea butter and beeswax.
-I figured this would work for my mascara, although I did need to add a little bit of aloe vera juice and Bentonite clay for a mascara-like consistency.
+I figured this would work for my mascara, although I did need to add a little bit of green European clay for a mascara-like consistency.

 How to Make Your Own Mascara Easy

-2 Tsp. of natural volcanic clay (You can order it here) I like to use green European clay because it adds to the color.
+1/2 teaspoon of natural volcanic clay (You can order it here) I like to use green European clay because it adds to the color.

 How to Make Your Own Black Mascara